yababay/family-calendar/README.md

 dotnet user-secrets set scopes "User.Read;Calendars.Read"
 ```

-Of course, the "YOUR_APP_ID_HERE" phrase must be replaced with your read application id from the Azure.
+Of course, the "YOUR_APP_ID_HERE" must be replaced in the second command with your read application id from the Azure (see link above).

 Next is to setup the application as a Linux service: